frctl/fractal/docs/view-templates.md

 Fractal specifies a small set of view pre-processing directives that can be used in templates.
 These use a concise syntax for applying classes/attributes, importing HTML from other components/variants and conditionally adding or removing markup.

 All of these directives can be used by any view templates, regardless of the target engine that will be used to perform the final run-time rendering of the template.

+Pre-processing directives have access to the set of properties defined on the `.props` object for each variant.

 #### Dynamic attributes